miangoaren/miangoaren.github.io/_teaching/proteins.md

     </ol>
   </li>

-  <li><strong>AI-driven protein design</strong>: motivations for designing proteins, characteristics of designed proteins, and how AI has modernized classical methods and enabled new approaches.
+  <li><strong><a href="https://www.youtube.com/watch?v=TU_LINK_AQUI">AI-driven protein design</a></strong>: motivations for designing proteins, characteristics of designed proteins, and how AI has modernized classical methods and enabled new approaches.
     <ol type="a">
       <li>Protein design</li>
       <li>Rational design</li>